Who We Are

 Picture2

-The Debate for Peace program is part of the Interfaith Encounters Association and operates with support from the US Embassy in Israel.
+The Debate for Peace program is part of the Interfaith Encounters Association and supported by the US Embassy in Israel.

 Directors:

 Nooralhuda Hoji is a Muslim born Palestinian Israeli.
-She has been involved in interfaith MUN programming since she was 14, winning awards at the first MUN conferences held in Petah Tiqva and at the IDC Herzliya, competing with college students.
-Originally from Qalansawa, Nooralhuda is persuing her studies in Germany.
-Speaking four languages fluently, she tries to be vocal about issues that are important to her, mainly through Debate for Peace and it’s mission to empower youth and encourage conversation.
+She has been involved in interfaith MUN programming since she was 14, winning awards at the first MUN conferences held in Petah Tiqva and at the IDC Herzliya, where she competed with college students.
+Originally from Qalansawa, Nooralhuda is pursuing her BA in Germany.
+Speaking four languages fluently, she tries to be vocal about issues that are important to her, mainly through Debate for Peace and its mission to empower youth and encourage conversation.